IIIF/api/source/presentation/4.0/model.md

 {: #ImageBasedLight}
 > `"type": "ImageBasedLight"`

 Image-Based Lights illuminate objects in a Scene using lighting information derived from an image, typically a panoramic environment map.
 They simulate complex, realistic lighting without a specific position.
-Light cast is omnidirectional, but the orientation of the light can be altered with a `RotateTransform`.
+Light cast is omnidirectional, but the orientation of the light can be altered with a RotateTransform.

 __Properties__<br/>
 An Image-Based Light _MUST_ have the following properties: [environmentMap](#environmentMap).<br/><br/>